 According to the National Council on Aging, every 15 seconds older adults are seen in an emergency room for a fall-related injury.
 That’s approximately four incidences every minute.

 Further, the Centers for Disease control says that falls—the majority of which occur at home—are the leading cause of injuries or death for those over age 65.
-That’s why it’s so important for seniors to be vigilant about reducing their risk of falling, particularly at home.
+That’s why it’s so important for seniors and their family caregivers to be vigilant about reducing their risk of falling, particularly at home.

-If you have experienced a fall, then you have a greater chance of falling again.
-Whether you have a history of falls or not, it's still important to take precautions to avoid falling and injuring yourself.
+If either you or a loved one has experienced a fall, then there is a greater chance of falling again.
+Whether there is a history of falls or not, it's still important to take precautions to avoid falls and injuries.

-A personalized risk assessment by a home health care professional can help you pinpoint potential dangers of slips and falls and recommend ways to keep you safe.
-They may also suggest assistive or personal care services to help you through your day.
+A personalized fall risk assessment by a home health care professional can help pinpoint potential dangers of slips and falls and recommend ways to keep you or your loved one safe.
+They may also suggest assistive or personal care services.

-Here are some tips and guidelines that everyone can use:
+Here are some tips and guidelines that everyone can use when considering fall prevention.

-Be mindful of how you move through your daily activities.
-Even simple movements like getting out of bed or reaching for something on a shelf can have devastating consequences if you don’t use caution and care.
+As seniors age, they must become mindful of how they move through their daily activities.
+Even simple movements like getting out of bed or reaching for something on a shelf can have devastating consequences if they're not careful.

 - Change positions slowly; sit on edge of bed, sofa, or chair for a few minutes before standing

-- Place items you use daily, like a phone, TV remote, or medications within easy reach
+- Place items used daily, like a phone, TV remote, or medications within easy reach

 - Use assistive devices, such as canes or walkers